voidwest/devdocs-v2/README.md

 troubleshoot

- no pdfs found: check your volume paths in docker-compose.yml.
+- no pdfs found: check your volume paths in docker-compose.yml.

-timeout / 500 error: if you're on a slow CPU, increase timeout in query.py to 300.
+- timeout / 500 error: if you're on a slow CPU, increase timeout in query.py

-permissions: if the container can't read your files, run chmod -R 755 app/data/docs.
+- permissions: if the container can't read your files, run chmod -R 755 app/data/docs.

 ### query